children cook at school in england

 Why I Love the Food Technology Subject

 Living in England continues to surprise me, especially when I see the differences in the school system compared to what I grew up with.
 As a parent, I am genuinely happy that children learn to cook at school.
 They gain confidence, independence and practical life skills.
+Watching my son in Year 7 Food Technology lessons makes me proud to see children cook at school in England, developing skills that will benefit them for life.
+Plus, it’s fun!

 Now it’s your turn.
 When was the first time you cooked, baked or boiled something?